Last update Sept. 25, 2023

 At last update no published on excretion in breast milk data were found.
-Even on humans pharmacokinetic data is barely found.

 Its anticholinergic effect has a theoretical risk of inhibiting lactation especially during the early postpartum weeks.